What are Artificial

 artificial intelligence is entirely created by people and is no

-developer.
-We think that a much better definition of narrow or weak AI is
+different than computer programming.
+A good definition of narrow or weak AI is

 "a computing device or program that appears to be intelligent, but is not".